AnTheMaker/GoodBots/README.md

     ├── cloudflare.ips
     │   IP-Addesses used by the Cloudflare CDN
     │
+    ├── commoncrawlbot.ips
+    │   IP-Addesses used by the CommonCrawl Bot (CCBot) │
     ├── duckduckbot.ips
     │   IP-Addesses used by the DuckDuckGo Crawler
     │